-If you have a high school diploma or high school equivalency or are completing your last semester of high school, you are a new student.
+If you have a high school diploma or high school equivalency or are completing your last semester of high school and have never enrolled at JCC before, you are a new student.
 Follow the enrollment steps below.

 You will receive a welcome letter that confirms that your application has been received and provides instructions for the next steps in your enrollment process.